ZSH64/lan/01-interview.md

 It dose make perfect sence. what were these Windows instances used for? was it a desktop machine?

-**Interviewee:** There are Windows server machines used for hosting SASS applications, so the SASS service renders the UI to the ned user.
+**Interviewee:** There are Windows server machines used for hosting SASS applications, so the SASS service renders the UI to the end user.

 Did you consider using any other managed services?